Insights From Insurance for Fair Machine Learning: A Brief History of Insurance Rationalities

 The definition and especially the Aristotelian motivation betrays that actuarial fairness is in practice always a \textit{group-based} notion \citep{miller2009disparate}, since insurers needed (traditionally, at least) to make use of large segments for calculating expected losses.
 For this, actuaries choose a set of relevant variables, while ignoring others.
 This seems fundamentally in conflict with the idea of adjustment to the `individual risk' of the policyholder --- and indeed this was not how actuarial fairness was construed until roughly the 1970s, it remained firmly group-based \citep{barry2020insurance}.
-In line with Quetelet, \citet{thiery2006fairness} describes the logic succinctly as follows: \begin{quote} [I]nsurance classification schemes rely on the assumption that individuals answer to the average (stereotypical) characteristics of a group to which they belong. \end{quote}
+In line with Quetelet, \citet{thiery2006fairness} describe the logic succinctly as follows: \begin{quote} [I]nsurance classification schemes rely on the assumption that individuals answer to the average (stereotypical) characteristics of a group to which they belong. \end{quote}

 Hence the justification for group-based actuarial fairness relies on assuming an ``average sociological individuality'' \citep{dean1998risk} --- each individual is assigned to a segment and is then identified with the corresponding average \citep{krippner2022person}.
 In this sense, we find again the logic of the welfare state but now only \textit{segmentwise}, with the aspiration to reduce solidarity between groups as much as possible, given practical constraints.
-In the terminology of \citet{lehtonen2011forms}, this means that ideally only \textit{chance solidarity} is left, which compensates for the effects of aleatoric uncertainty; in contrast, \textit{risk subsidizing solidarity} refers to a solidarity between individuals of different expected loss.\footnote{\citet{lehtonen2011forms} further mention \textit{subsidizing income solidarity}, occuring when premia are adjusted based on income; this is more like a tax than `genuine' insurance solidarity.}
+In the terminology of \citet{lehtonen2011forms}, this means that ideally only \textit{chance solidarity} is left, which compensates for the effects of aleatoric uncertainty;\footnote{We put aside for now the question of whether the conceptual distinction between aleatoric and epistemic uncertainty is well-defined.} in contrast, \textit{risk subsidizing solidarity} refers to a solidarity between individuals of different expected loss.\footnote{\citet{lehtonen2011forms} further mention \textit{subsidizing income solidarity}, occuring when premia are adjusted based on income; this is more like a tax than `genuine' insurance solidarity.}